Gaurav14cs17/GAN-celebA/README.md

 ├── logs # log files for tensorboard to be saved here └── checkpoint # model files to be saved here
 ```

+## Acknowledgements

+This implementation has been based on [this repository](https://github.com/carpedm20/DCGAN-tensorflow) and tested with Tensorflow 1.4.0 on Ubuntu 16.04(GeForce GTX 1080 Ti).

 ## Author